marinebon/2025-09-10-mbon-air-workshop/README.md

 This project site is built & hosted by GitHub to provide basic information about the 2025 MBON+AIR Centre's Marine BioData Mobilization Workshop.

+See also the (older) repo where dataset issues have been submitted [here](https://github.com/marinebon/air-mbon-mobilization-workshop).

 --------------------------------------------